liberland/Constitution/Liberland-constitution.md

 * **§XV.1.** No Citizen shall be prevented from entering the territory of the Free Republic of Liberland in any circumstances whatsoever.
 * **§XV.2.** No Person shall be prevented from leaving the jurisdiction of the Free Republic of Liberland unless pursuant to a Warrant on the grounds that criminal prosecution is being conducted against such Person and his or her presence in the Free Republic of Liberland is necessary for the prosecution to be effectuated.
-* **§XV.3.** No Person shall be rendered to any state or group should there be a reasonable suspicion that the aforementioned may inflict on such Person torture or cruel or degrading treatment.
+* **§XV.3.** No Individual shall be prevented from residing in any part of the Free Republic of Liberland or moving freely throughout its territory.
 * **§XV.4.** Any Resident of the Free Republic of Liberland without a valid leave to remain shall be subject to deportation.
+* **§XV.5.** No Person shall be rendered to any state or group should there be a reasonable suspicion that the aforementioned may inflict on such Person torture or cruel or degrading treatment.
-* **§XV.5.** Any Person seeking refuge in the Free Republic of Liberland shall only be admitted to the territory of the Free Republic of Liberland provided any one Citizen or association thereof financially vouch for his or her accommodation and maintenance and neither of those shall be provided by any body of the Public Administration.
+* **§XV.6.** Any Person seeking refuge in the Free Republic of Liberland shall only be admitted to the territory of the Free Republic of Liberland provided any one Citizen or association thereof financially vouch for his or her accommodation and maintenance and neither of those shall be provided by any body of the Public Administration.

 ### Article XVI: Interests of Vulnerable Persons